Skip to main content

 Care at Straub Benioff

-Straub Benioff's Emergency Department is available 24-hours a day, 365-days a year to care for patients in need of immediate attention.
+Straub Benioff's Emergency Department (ED) is available 24-hours a day, 365-days a year to care for you.

-Notice: Starting March 3, 2025, construction crews will start work on a large-scale renovation of the Straub Benioff Emergency Department.
-The project is estimated to take 14 months.
+Since March 3, 2025, construction crews have been working on a large-scale renovation of the Emergency Department (ED).
+The project should take 14 months.

 Care at Wilcox